core-wg/senml-spec/draft-ietf-core-senml.md

 --- abstract

-This specification defines media types for representing simple sensor measurements and device parameters in the Sensor Markup Language (SenML).
+This specification defines media types for representing simple sensor measurements and device parameters in the Sensor  Measurement Lists (SenML).
 Representations are defined in JavaScript Object Notation (JSON), Concise Binary Object Representation (CBOR), eXtensible Markup Language (XML), and Efficient XML Interchange (EXI), which share the common SenML data model.
 A